toncho11/KorraAI/README.md

 # KorraAI

 KorraAI is a bot framework that allows you to create your own bot, also called Embodied Conversational Agent ([ECA](https://en.wikipedia.org/wiki/Embodied_agent)).
-It uses distributions and probabilisitic programming to encode proactive behavior and unexpected flow of events.
-The currently enoded bot (aslo called "model") is called Joi, a female one.
-Probabilsitic programming is a way to encode Bayes networks.
-Otherwise said it is a way to manage uncertain concepts.
-The programming language used is C#.
-KorraAI is plugin based where a plugin provides one or several models with each corresponding to a adifferent bot.

 You can learn more about the design principles in [Philosophy](../../wiki/Philosophy) and the technical aspects in [TechnicalSpec](../../wiki/TechnicalSpec).

 *Yes, you can encode a girlfriend! :)*